Laghi Distinguished Chair

 Scholarly Impact of Law Faculties

-The law faculties at Yale, Harvard, Chicago, and Stanford stand out nationally in scholarly prominence, followed by several others that are traditionally ranked among the elite law schools.
-Three law schools accredited within the past two decades -- the University of St. Thomas, Nevada-Las Vegas, Chapman, and Florida International -- have already made a scholarly impact that dramatically outpaces their academic reputations.
+The law faculties at Yale, Harvard, Chicago, New York University, and Stanford stand out nationally in scholarly prominence, followed by several others that are traditionally ranked among the elite law schools.
+Among those law schools that have made a scholarly impact that dramatically outpaces their academic reputations are Case Western, the University of St. Thomas (Minnesota), Cardozo, Brooklyn, San Diego, and Hofstra.

 In recent years, Professor Sisk has regularly been appointed by the U.S. Court of Appeals for the Ninth Circuit as pro bono counsel in prisoner civil rights cases, in which he works with law students for a year-long, six-credit Appellate Clinic course at the University of St. Thomas.